sarahcec/ipsie/FAL2-requirements.md

 **Section 4.1 IdP Account Provisioning**
 - In order to make subscriber accounts available through an IdP, the subscriber accounts need to be provisioned at the IdP.
 The means by which the subscriber account is provisioned to the IdP SHALL be disclosed in the trust agreement.
+- **OIDC SL1:** N/A - trust agreements have been deferred at this time.

 **Section 4.3 Trust Agreements**
+- **OIDC SL1:** N/A - trust agreements have been deferred at this time.
+All of this section is currently out of scope

 - Trust agreements SHALL be established either:
   - as the result of an agreement by the federated parties, prior to the federation transaction, or
   - as the result of decision or action by the subscriber, during the federation transaction.

 **Section 4.3.1 Apriori Trust Agreement Establishment**
 - When the trust agreement is established by the federated parties prior to the federation transaction, the trust agreement SHALL establish the following terms, which MAY vary per IdP and RP relationship: